-RS3 New residential developments within the new MSB, for which there is a presumption in favour, must comply with the policies of this Plan
+RS3 New residential developments within the new MSB, for which there is a presumption in favour, must comply with the policies of this Plan.

-RS4The rural edge of any development will be carefully designed and landscaped to blend into the surrounding rural landscape rather than creating the effect of a hard edge
+RS4The rural edge of any development will be carefully designed and landscaped to blend into the surrounding rural landscape rather than creating the effect of a hard edge.

-RS5 Housing development in the plan period will be enabled by utilising the Land to the South of St John's Church of England Infant School (shown on Map 2 - Site Allocated page 20), WBC SHLAA site reference MOR006, henceforth in this Plan referred to as The Site for the provision of 110 homes.
-Access to, and the layout of, the proposed site allocation will need to take account of Manual for Streets, or any West Berkshire Council highway design guidance if more up-to-date at the time;
+RS5 Housing development in the plan period will be enabled by utilising the Land to the South of St John's Church of England Infant School (shown on Map 2 - Site Allocated page 19), WBC SHLAA site reference MOR006, henceforth in this Plan referred to as The Site for the provision of up to 110 homes.
+Access to, and tThe layout of, the development, including internal highways, be designed so as to provide safe and suitable access for all people. proposed site allocation will need to take account of Manual for Streets, or any West Berkshire Council highway design guidance if more up-to-date at the time;

-- Provide safe and suitable access for all people - Accord with Policies CS13 and CS14 of the Core Strategy and Quality Design SPD
+- Provide safe and suitable access for all people - Accord with Policies CS13 and CS14 of the Core Strategy and Quality Design SPD.

-RS6 Residential developments on windfall sites within the MSB will be supported as long as they are well-designed and meet all the relevant requirements set out in the totality of this Plan.
+RS6 Residential developments on windfall sites within the MSB will be supported as long as they are well-designed and meet all the relevant requirements set out in the totality of this Plan.comply with the policies of this Plan.